NREL/resstock/README.md

 This repository contains:

 - [Housing characteristics of the U.S. residential building stock](https://github.com/NREL/resstock/tree/master/project_national/housing_characteristics), in the form of conditional probability distributions stored as tab-separated value (.tsv) files.
 A visualization of the dependency structure can be found [here](https://htmlpreview.github.io/?https://github.com/NREL/resstock/blob/master/project_national/util/dependency_wheel/dep_wheel.html).
+- Extension housing characteristics for multiple renovation scenarios, and projection of new housing characteristics until the 2050s (see various project_national_* directories
+- Scripts to project housing characteristics (projection_scripts) and generate and analyze energy and GHG results for different scenarios (results_scripts).
+See description and order for running these scripts in 'script_overview.xlsx'
 - [A library of housing characteristic "options"](https://github.com/NREL/resstock/blob/master/resources/options_lookup.tsv) that translate high-level characteristic parameters into arguments for [OpenStudio Measures](https://github.com/NREL/resstock/tree/master/resources/measures), and which are referenced by the housing characteristic .tsv files and building energy upgrades defined in project definition files
 - Project definition files:
   - v2.3.0 and later: [buildstockbatch YML files openable in any text editor](https://github.com/NREL/resstock/blob/master/project_national/national.yml)